T of C

 For the mere purpose of connecting with philosophical aspects of the qin, for expressing this musically, or simply to play for enjoyment, it is quite possible to do so playing on a silk string qin, a metal string qin, a zheng, or even on a piano.
-However, only by playing with silk strings can one hope to re-create the aural world of the people who created qin music over the millenia.
+However, only by playing with silk strings can one hope to re-create the aural world of the people who created qin music over the millennia.
 The differences in sound quality are immediately obvious when heard live or through a good sound recording and playback system.
 They can also be measured scientifically.
 Still, not everyone finds the differences significant, just as not everyone cares whether Bach is played on instruments of his day or on the 19th century equivalents.
 Some say that because they themselves cannot hear the differences in sound between metal/nylon, composite and silk strings, these differences must be insignificant.
 Some will even contend that because they themselves can play on metal strings and silk strings in the same way, there is no reason to explore how playing them differently might lead to bringing out the special qualities of the silk or metal string sounds.

 In addition, many teachers (trained in nylon-metal or composite strings) and/or their students say that it is too difficult to learn using only silk strings, as though all the students of past generations who learned on silk were at a big disadvantage.
-As for their constant complaints about the quality of ordinary silk strings, when I began studying in Taiwan in 1974 the quality of available silk strings was not very good, but this only became a problem when I was called on to perform.
+As for their constant complaints about the quality of ordinary silk strings, when I began studying in Taiwan in 1974 the quality of available silk strings was much lower than it is today, but this only became a problem when I was called on to perform.
 Even if this was at one of the "elegant gatherings" so popular with players the environment (noisy room, people more interested in talking than listening, changing humidity) often puts silk string players at a particular disadvantage.
 In addition, today most of the players at such events are likely to be people who have played only on metal.
 If they try on your silk strings the beginners in particular will get scratchy sounds and blame it on the strings rather than on their technique (metal string players are usually too heavy handed on silk strings).
 They will say the silk hurts their fingers and not believe accounts of silk string players who find nylon metal strings painful.
 If the instrument goes out of tune many won't know how to tune it (though re-tuning with silk strings is much easier than doing so with nylon-metal).

 Some of the original versions of melodies I learned from my teacher are almost the same as versions played today, others are very different.
 Also, it should be remembered that we have little concrete information as to what extent these early written versions were intended to be prescriptive or simply descriptive.
 For example, perhaps they showed how a particular teacher taught that melody, but the teacher may also have played it other ways at other times.
 Thus, although I teach the melodies exactly as I play them, I also encourage the students (once they have mastered this) to experiment.
 This can include studying the modern versions (I began doing reconstructions by studying some of those done by such masters as Guan Pinghu and Wu Jinglue).
 It is interesting then (at least to me) to discuss how some modern versions stick to an idiom that could still be ancient, whereas in other cases (such as the modern triple rhythm Jiu Kuang, where the triple rhythms sound interesting but have little historical justification) they should be clearly labeled as modern innovations.